lexibank/tlopo/out/vol3/chapter7.md

 <a id="s-1"></a>

 ## 1. Introduction

-This chapter focuses principally on the lowland tropical rain forests of New Britain and New Ireland, the large islands of the Bismarck Archipelago, as these are the forests whose mar- gins-at the very least-would have been familiar to Proto Oceanic (POc) speakers.
+This chapter focuses principally on the lowland tropical rain forests of New Britain and New Ireland, the large islands of the Bismarck Archipelago, as these are the forests whose margins-at the very least-would have been familiar to Proto Oceanic (POc) speakers.
 It would be appropriate also to include the rain forests of the Admiralties, but little is known about them ([World Wildlife Fund 2007a](../references.md#source-WWF2007a)).
 Some attention is also given to the other islands of NW Island Melanesia, namely Bougainville and the Solomons, as they were occupied by speakers of early Oceanic dialects which were perhaps barely distinct from POc.

-Also included here are trees which grow in freshwater swamp forest, a habitat that is not common in the Bismarcks, though more widespread in Bougainville and parts of the Solomons (ch.2, [§3.1.3](#s-3-1)).
-Excluded are (i) plants that mainly occur in littoral forest (see chap- ter 5) and (ii) plants that occur in the wild but are also tended or cultivated to some degree (see chapters 9-11 and 13 ).
+Also included here are trees which grow in freshwater swamp forest, a habitat that is not common in the Bismarcks, though more widespread in Bougainville and parts of the Solomons (ch.2, §3.1.3).
+Excluded are (i) plants that mainly occur in littoral forest (see chapter 5) and (ii) plants that occur in the wild but are also tended or cultivated to some degree (see chapters 9-11 and 13 ).

-In POc times, the Bismarcks would have been almost completely covered in rain forest, and much of their area remained so until30 years ago, although there were of course substan- tial portions of secondary forest resulting from the agricultural activities of Oceanic speakers over 3000 years (ch.2, [§3.2](#s-3-2)).
-1
+In POc times, the Bismarcks would have been almost completely covered in rain forest, and much of their area remained so until30 years ago, although there were of course substantial portions of secondary forest resulting from the agricultural activities of Oceanic speakers over 3000 years (ch.2, §3.2).[^1]

 Although New Britain and New Ireland have two distinct soil types, one limestone-based, the other volcanic, there is surprisingly little: difference in their species composition.
-Major lowland rain forest tree genera include Pometia, Octomeles, Alstonia, Campnosperma, Can- arium, Dracontomelon, Pterocymbium, Crytocarya, Intsia, Ficus, Terminalia and Vitex.
+Major lowland rain forest tree genera include Pometia, Octomeles, Alstonia, Campnosperma, Canarium, Dracontomelon, Pterocymbium, Crytocarya, Intsia, Ficus, Terminalia and Vitex.

 <a id="p-186"></a>

 Compared with mainland New Guinea the overall diversity of tree species in Bismarcks lowland forests is not impressive.
 Missing are the two conifers Araucaria hunsteinii and A. cunninghamii that tower above the lowland broadleaf forests in New Guinea.
-The diptero- carps (Dipterocarpaceae) that dominate much of peninsular and island southeast Asia are represented by only three species in New Guinea, and probably not at all in the Bismarcks ([World Wildlife Fund 2007b](../references.md#source-WWF2007b)).
+The dipterocarps (Dipterocarpaceae) that dominate much of peninsular and island southeast Asia are represented by only three species in New Guinea, and probably not at all in the Bismarcks ([World Wildlife Fund 2007b](../references.md#source-WWF2007b)).

-Freshwater swamp forests on New Britain and New Ireland include Campnosperma bre- vipetiolata ([§4.1](#s-4-1) ), Terminalia brassii, the sago palm (M etroxylon sagu ), and species of Pan- danus.
+Freshwater swamp forests on New Britain and New Ireland include Campnosperma brevipetiolata (§4.1 ), Terminalia brassii, the sago palm (M etroxylon sagu ), and species of Pandanus.
 Limestone forests near the coast of southern New Ireland and along the coast and interior of New Britain are dominated by Vitex cofassus ([World Wildlife Fund 2007b](../references.md#source-WWF2007b)).

 <a id="s-2"></a>

 ## 2. Rain forest layers

-A rain forest typically has four or five layers (opinions differ on the division of the lower layers), and these provided the basis for the organisation of this chapter. [^2]
+A rain forest typically has four or five layers (opinions differ on the division of the lower layers), and these provided the basis for the organisation of this chapter.[^2]

 The tallest trees, spaced well apart, jut out above the forest canopy with umbrella-shaped crowns at heights of over 50 m.
-These __emergent__ trees, treated in [§3](#s-3), have straight, smooth trunks with few branches.
+These __emergent__ trees, treated in §3, have straight, smooth trunks with few branches.
 They need to be able to withstand high temperatures and drying winds and tend to have small, pointed leaves.
 Some species lose their leaves during the brief dry season in monsoon rainforests.

-The __canopy__ ([§4](#s-4)) contains a majority of the larger trees, typically 30--50 m tall, and its adjacent treetops provide a more or less continuous cover of broad-leaved evergreen foliage.
+The __canopy__ (§4) contains a majority of the larger trees, typically 30--50 m tall, and its adjacent treetops provide a more or less continuous cover of broad-leaved evergreen foliage.
 The branches of the upper portion of the canopy often support a rich flora of epiphytes, including orchids, mosses, and lichens.
 The canopy receives plenty of sunlight, but allows only a small amount to penetrate to the layers below.
 The leaves are formed in such a way as to allow rain to run off.
 This keeps them dry and prevents mold and mildew from forming in the humid environment.
 Many canopy tree species have large buttresses at the base of the trunk.
 Formerly believed to help support the tree, it is now believed that the buttresses channel dissolved nutrients to the shallow root system.

-The __understorey__ has two parts: a __lower canopy__ ([§5](#s-5)) consisting of trees around 20m in height and a __shrub layer__ ([§6](#s-6)) of small trees, shrubs, herbs and ferns able to survive on the 5% of sunlight which reaches the understorey.
+The __understorey__ has two parts: a __lower canopy__ (§5) consisting of trees around 20m in height and a __shrub layer__ (§6) of small trees, shrubs, herbs and ferns able to survive on the 5% of sunlight which reaches the understorey.
 U nderstorey plants tend to have large leaves in order to catch as much as possible of the sparsely dappled sunlight: they are largely protected from winds which would damage large leaves in the canopy.
 Some trees have larger leaves when they are shorter but smaller leaves when they reach canopy height.
 Large woody vines climb the trees to capture sunlight.
 There is little air movement and constantly high humidity in the understorey.

-The __forest floor__ ([§7](#s-7)) receives only 2% of the rainforest's sunlight, and only specially adapted plants can grow under these conditions.
-Away from river banks, swamps and clear- ings, where dense undergrowth is found, the forest floor is relatively empty of vegetation.
-It also contains decaying plant and animal matter, which decays rapidly in the warmth and hu- midity to be absorbed by the trees' shallow roots.
+The __forest floor__ (§7) receives only 2% of the rainforest's sunlight, and only specially adapted plants can grow under these conditions.
+Away from river banks, swamps and clearings, where dense undergrowth is found, the forest floor is relatively empty of vegetation.
+It also contains decaying plant and animal matter, which decays rapidly in the warmth and humidity to be absorbed by the trees' shallow roots.
 Many forms of fungi grow here, assisting in the decay.

 <a id="p-187"></a>

 <a id="s-3"></a>

 ## 3. Emergent trees

 Emergent trees are those which regularly grow to 50 m or more.
 There are also a number of canopy trees that grow taller and acquire emergent status in some localities.
-These are noted in the various subsections of [§4](#s-4).
+These are noted in the various subsections of §4.

 <a id="s-3-1"></a>

-## 3.1.
+### 3.1.
 Alstonia scholaris, milky pine, canoe tree, TP kanu (Apocynaceae)

 Alstonia scholaris is an emergent or tall canopy tree. growing straight to a height of 30--50 m or more, with few branches on its trunk.
 It grows only in the forest, often near rivers ([Hviding 2005](../references.md#source-Hviding2005): 146).
 It is a salient tree in the Bismarcks and the Solomons, but it is rare in Remote Oceania, probably because its use there in constructing large canoes has put the survival of at least taller specimens under pressure (W. McClatchey, pers. comm.).

-The straight trunk with its lightweight wood is used in many locations for making ca- noes, for beams, for shark-trap and fishing-net floats and for carving ([Powell 1976](../references.md#source-Powell1976), [Peekel 1984](../references.md#source-Peekel1984):441, [Hviding 2005](../references.md#source-Hviding2005): 146).
+The straight trunk with its lightweight wood is used in many locations for making canoes, for beams, for shark-trap and fishing-net floats and for carving ([Powell 1976](../references.md#source-Powell1976), [Peekel 1984](../references.md#source-Peekel1984):441, [Hviding 2005](../references.md#source-Hviding2005): 146).
 At Teop (north Bougainville), the tree is known simply as sinivi 'canoe' ([Record 1945](../references.md#source-Record1945)).
 Wood from buttresses was used for the tall prows of Marovo war canoes.

 On New Britain the latex is said to relieve colds ([Floyd 1954](../references.md#source-Floyd1954)).
 At Marovo the sap or bark scrapings boiled in water is a medicine for stomach ache.

-At Marovo too, the dead were commonly buried in a sitting position between the but- tresses of A. scholaris, and so it was associated with the departure of the spirits of the dead, resulting in taboos against felling it.
+At Marovo too, the dead were commonly buried in a sitting position between the buttresses of A. scholaris, and so it was associated with the departure of the spirits of the dead, resulting in taboos against felling it.

 A PMP form for 'A. scholaris', namely &ast;ditah, is reconstructable (ACD), but I have found no Oceanic reflexes of this.
 Despite their apparent variation, the reflexes of POc &ast;sabakap below are largely regular.
 Kara, Patpatar and Nehan reflect regular loss of &ast;-k- but retain the final consonant.
 NNG languages, Nakanai and SES languages lose the final consonant.
 The Choiseullanguages Varisi, Avaso, Ririo, Babatana and Sisingga reflect Proto Northwest Solomonic &ast;bayava (for t&ast;abayava) in which initial &ast;s-is lost through lenition (a sporadic process) and the final consonant is retained with the addition of an echo vowel.